nathanmarz/cascalog/README.markdown

 2. Make predicates such as (like ?p ?p) work.
 3. "Logical outer joins"

+# Notes on running Cascalog queries on a real Hadoop cluster

+1. Cascalog includes hadoop as a dependency so that you can experiment with it easily.
+Don't include Hadoop jars within your jar that has Cascalog.
+2. Cascalog requires Cascading 1.1 rc3
+3. Any custom operations must be compiled into the jar you give to Hadoop for running jobs

 # Limitations

 1. Predicates such as (likes ?p ?p) don't work yet, this will be fixed shortly